-We are an all-volunteer, grassroots effort by people who believe that the inspiring story of these American Nisei servicemen and servicewomen of World War II is worthy of a US commemorative postage stamp.
-This postage stamp would be one small step toward honoring the proud, diverse history of our US Armed Forces, and of our nation as a whole.
+We believe that the story of the Japanese American soldiers of World War II is worthy of a US commemorative postage stamp.
+This postage stamp is one small step toward honoring the proud, diverse history of our Armed Forces, and of our nation as a whole.

 This grassroots campaign began in 2005 by three Nisei women from California: Fusa Takahashi, Aiko O. King, and Chiz Ohira.
-Ms. Takahashi and Ms. Ohira are both widows of Nisei World War II veterans.
+Ms. Takahashi and Ms. Ohira and Chiz are widows of Nisei World War II veterans.
 All three were incarcerated as youth in the internment camps.
-Ms. Takahashi and Ms. King are shown in the photo above discussing the stamp campaign.
+Ms. Takahashi and Ms. King are pictured in the above photo.

-They joined with friends, family, and like-minded people to get this little stamp for a big cause.
+They joined with friends and family to get this little stamp for a big cause.

 After just four years of campaigning, they received impressive support.
 What started out as letters to the Postal Service and to the President, they began circulating petitions among the people they knew.
 They set up tables at events, and in front of stores, asking people to sign.
 They received over 10,000 handwritten signatures before sending them to the Postal Service.
 Prominent organizations backed them.
 Six states passed unanimous resolutions in support of their cause.
 Congress sent a letter of support in 2009.

-Yet, despite all of the widespread support, they ran into the brick wall of an internal policy within the Postal Service which prohibits new stamps from honoring military units.
+Yet, despite all of the widespread support, they ran into an internal policy within the Postal Service that prohibits new stamps from honoring specific military units.
 The Postal Service told them about this policy in 2009.
 Due to the overwhelming level of support for the stamp, the USPS even set up a special sub-committee to review the policy, but decided to keep it in place.
 The argument was that it is too difficult to judge units, and there are potentially too many units to review.
-Ms. King is shown above (in the center) with Rep. Adam Schiff (pictured to Ms. King’s right) who is one of many supportive congress members, and three stamp campaigners.

-These women continue their journey today.
-Ms. Ohira is shown in the photo above gathering stamp petition signatures at a public event.
+These ladies continue their journey today (Ms. Ohira is pictured in the above photo).
 They believe that what these soldiers did was unique and compelling in our nation’s history, and worthy of a national stamp.
-We are eager to see the Postal Service add a commemorative stamp telling the inspiring story of the Japanese American soldiers of World War II soon.

-To read more about this campaign online, here are links to articles:
+To read more about these ladies and their campaign online, here are links: